The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 * Souleater combo on 1-2 targets.
 * Unleash on 3+ targets.
-* Edge of Darkness on 1 target.
+* Edge of Darkness on 1-2 targets.
-* Flood of Darkness on 2+ targets.
+* Flood of Darkness on 3+ targets.
+* Carve and Spit on 1-3 targets.
+* Abyssal Drain on 4+ targets or when healing is needed.
-* Bloodspiller on 1-3 targets.
+* Bloodspiller on 1-2 targets.

 #### Level 64

 New action: Quietus.
 The AoE version of Bloodspiller.
-Unlike Flood, Quietus takes three targets to deal more total potency than its single-target variant.
+Like Flood, Quietus takes three targets to deal more total potency than its single-target variant.

 * Souleater combo on 1-2 targets.
 * Unleash on 3+ targets.
-* Edge of Darkness on 1 target.
+* Edge of Darkness on 1-2 targets.
-* Flood of Darkness on 2+ targets.
+* Flood of Darkness on 3+ targets.
+* Carve and Spit on 1-3 targets.
+* Abyssal Drain on 4+ targets or when healing is needed.
 * Bloodspiller on 1-2 targets.
 * Quietus on 3+ targets.

 #### Level 68

 New action: Delirium.
-This nullifies the blood cost of Bloodspiller and Quietus for ten seconds.
-It is possible to get five-GCD Blood Weapon windows even in AoE situations by using Blood Weapon after your first Quietus under Delirium.
-However, you should not hold Blood Weapon for these opportunities, as Delirium has a longer cooldown and getting four GCDs of Blood Weapon every minute is still better than getting five GCDs of Blood Weapon every 90 seconds.
+This nullifies the blood cost of the next three uses of Bloodspillers and/or Quietus within 15 seconds.
+It is possible to get five-GCD Blood Weapon windows even in AoE situations by weaving Delirium->Blood Weapon and immediately spending your free Quietus uses.
+This allows the same level of leniency as single-target Blood Weapon uses if you start with at least 20 blood.
+With 0-10 blood, your Blood Weapon window will be slightly tighter but still doable.

 * Souleater combo on 1-2 targets.
 * Unleash on 3+ targets.
-* Edge of Darkness on 1 target.
+* Edge of Darkness on 1-2 targets.
-* Flood of Darkness on 2+ targets.
+* Flood of Darkness on 3+ targets.
+* Carve and Spit on 1-3 targets.
+* Abyssal Drain on 4+ targets or when healing is needed.
 * Bloodspiller on 1-2 targets.
 * Quietus on 3+ targets.